unclewalter/tilde-festival-website/pages/calls.md

 <span style="text-decoration: underline;">Information for applicants:</span>

-##Calls for Expressions of Interest in the 2017 festival are now open and will close on 23rd October 2016 at 11:59PM##
+##Calls for Expressions of Interest in the 2017 festival are now open and will close on 23rd October 2016 at 11:59PM AEST##
 Please read the information below before submitting an application, and [contact us](http://www.tilde.net.au/contact/) with any questions.

 *   **Calls are open for the following**:
     *   [Projects and performances](/eoi-projects/) including notated music, improvisation, installations, and electroacoustic performance.
 Tilde particularly welcomes submissions featuring solo and ensemble repertoire, female composers and sound artists, and site-specific works.
     *   [Collaborative projects](/eoi-collab).
 Artists submit their interest in participating in a collaboration with other festival artists.
 Groups meet in the weeks leading up to the festival to prepare a 10-minute site-specific performance.
-*   A Call for [Fixed-media works](/fixed-media) to be presented at the Festival will open on _Friday 30th September_.
-Please check back for more information including maximum length.
+    *   [Fixed-media works](/fixed-media) to be presented at the Festival in the sound installation.
+Further details on the form.
+Call closes on the _31st of December at 11:59PM AEST_.

 *   **Tilde New Music Festival** is hosted at Testing Grounds in Southbank, Melbourne, and the Australian Institute of music in King Street, Melbourne.
 Testing Grounds is currently being renovated and will open again in late Spring, 2016.
 Stay tuned for more information about the new setup and tech specs.
 *   Please contact us if you need help tracking down resources for your project.
 Even if we don't have the funds to buy or hire equipment, we may know someone willing to lend it.